intel-ai-tce/ai-documents/AEM/mlperf/README.md

 ```
 After the compliance test, the logs will reside in `/logs/compliance`.

-> NOTE : If users want to use previous benchmark results for compliance test, please put the previous results under `/logs/results/${SYSTEM}/${WORKLOAD}/${SCENARIO}`,e.g., "/logs/results/1-node-2S-EMR-PyTorch/resnet50/" for resnet50), inside the docker container before running `run_compliance.sh`.
+>**NOTE:** If users want to use previous benchmark results for compliance test, please put the previous results under `/logs/results/${SYSTEM}/${WORKLOAD}/${SCENARIO}`,e.g., "/logs/results/1-node-2S-EMR-PyTorch/resnet50/" for resnet50), inside the docker container before running `run_compliance.sh`.
 The workload must match the name of the code folder for that particular model i.e. "3d-unet-99.9", not just "3d-unet".

 ### Create Submission Content
 Run this step inside the Docker container.
 The following script will compile and structure the MLPerf Inference submission content into {LOG_DIR}, including 'code', 'calibration', 'measurements', and 'systems'.
 Ensure the system and measurement description files contained in '/workspace/descriptions' are correct and aligned with your institute before preceding.
 Optionally pass 'CLEAR_CONTENT=true' to delete any existing 'code', 'calibration', and 'measurements' content before populating.